drewbelf/cv/index.md

 ### academic

 `2022`
-"Penal Solidarity: A Reading of Atonement according to the*Summa halensis*."."
+"Penal Solidarity: A Reading of Atonement according to the *Summa halensis*."
 Paper on the "Franciscan–Dominican Conversations in the Thirteenth Century" Panel.
 Medieval Philosophy and Theology Conference.
 University of Notre Dame.
 May 19–21.

 `2021`
 "Christ's Penitential Human Nature: The *coassumpta* according to the *Summa halensis*."
 Historical Theology Colloquium.
 Boston College.
 April 20.